 2. Tony Iommi

 Black Sabbath’s Tony Iommi is widely regarded as being the pioneer of heavy metal and is undeniably one of the biggest names in rock guitar.

-Tony Iommi lost two of his fret-hand fingertips in a workplace accident but carried on playing left handed with prosthetic replacements!
-He is best known for playing left handed Gibson SGs.
+Tony lost two of his fret-hand fingertips in a workplace accident but carried on as a left handed guitarist thanks to his prosthetic replacements!

 3. Kurt Cobain

 Kurt Cobain founded Nirvana, the band that defined the grunge movement in the 90s.